georghe-crihan/digma-e605-qt-apps-framework/README.md

 Unpack the firmware first:
 ```
 imgRePackerRK /cid update.img
-# or, in my case, whereas Wine-HQ is used (see the "Digressions" section as to
+# or, in my case, whereas Wine-HQ is used (see the "Digressions" section as to why):
-why):
 digma-e605-qt-apps-framework/tools/unpack.sh
 ```

 Open the OSX DiskUtility application and open that image therein.

-I have a trial version of the EXTFS tools by Paragon installed (including the kernel support), so it mounts nicely.
+NB: I have a trial version of the EXTFS tools by Paragon installed (including the kernel support), so it mounts nicely, but you could, for example, use OSXFuse.

 ### Tell the compiler versions:
 ```